cambo-rynd/theme-cards/exampleSite/content/docs/install-from-scratch/index.en.md

 #         name: book
 #         color: '#e24d0e'
 authors:
-  - HB
-  - HugoMods
+  - cr
 ---

-We offers an example site for getting started with this theme.
+This is still just a staging site with shenanigans going on.

 {{< bs/alert danger >}}
 {{< markdownify >}}